Nonlocality in Continuous-Variable Quantum Networks: Preliminaries

 \subsection{Pseudospin measurements}

 Pseudospin measurements were introduced to study Bell nonlocality with the TMSV state~\cite{Chen_Maximal_Bell}.
-Later generalization have enabled to capture nonlocal correlations with odd photon number difference between the two modes~\cite{zhang2011}.
-For a single-mode light field, the generalized pseudospin operators are defined in the Fock basis $\{\ket{n}\}$ as follows:
+Later generalization has enabled one to capture nonlocal correlations using states with odd photon number difference between the two modes~\cite{zhang2011}.
+For a single mode light field, the generalized pseudospin operators are defined in the Fock basis $\{\ket{n}\}$ as follows:

 where $q$ is an integer.
-These operators satisfy the standard $\mathfrak{SU}(2)$ algebra, making them formally analogous to Pauli matrices $\boldsymbol{\sigma}^j$, and are thus interpreted as effective spin-$1/2$ operators acting in the photon-number parity space.
+These operators satisfy the standard $\mathfrak{su}(2)$ algebra, making them formally analogous to Pauli matrices $\boldsymbol{\sigma}^j$, and are thus interpreted as effective spin-$1/2$ operators acting in the photon-number parity space.

 The operator $s_z$ corresponds to the negative of the parity operator $P = (-1)^N$, where $N$ is the photon number operator, i.e., $s_z = -P$.
 The raising and lowering operators $s_{\pm} = \frac{1}{2}(s_x \pm i s_y)$ serve as "parity-flip" operators.
-In terms of annihilation and creation operators, one can express $s_-$ as:
+In terms of annihilation and creation operators, one can express $s_-$ as~\cite{Chen_Maximal_Bell}:

+where $\hat{a}$ is the annihilation operator.
 The commutation relations among the pseudospin operators are:

 which mirror those of the standard spin-$1/2$ algebra.
 Hence, the vector operator $\vec{\textbf{s}} = (s_x, s_y, s_z)$ behaves analogously to the spin operator $\vec{\boldsymbol{\sigma}}$, and can be viewed as generating rotations in the "parity spin" space of photons.
 In particular, rotations in this space can be described by the unitary operator